marcinch2004/krofka.github.io/_posts/2016-02-14-going_places.markdown

 *decoration: '&#10115;'
 ---
 {:.overlay__content}
-Educational site for learning English.
-Because the site has a lot of content, my task was to create a clear uncluttered layout.
-This is one of the many projects that I've worked on from concept through design and prototype to website coding.
-The site was prised with Bronze award in 2017 by
+This is an educational site for learning English.
+Because the site has a lot of content, my task was to create a clear and uncluttered layout.
+This is one of many projects where I worked from concept through design and prototype to website development.
+The site received the 2017
-[BELMA](https://www.belma-award.eu/index.php?id=36677c318c58159d90600014fc256711){:.external_link}{:target="_blank"}
+[BELMA](https://www.belma-award.eu/index.php?id=36677c318c58159d90600014fc256711){:.external_link}{:target="_blank"} BELMA Bronze Award for Best European Learning Materials.

 <!--
 Strona edukacyjna do nauki języka angielskiego.
 Ponieważ na stronie jest bardzo dużo zawartości, moim zadaniem było stworzenie przejrzystego layoutu.
 To jeden z wielu projektów, przy którym pracowałem od koncepcji przez design aż do zakodowania strony.